-You can still to continue to order and receive container/potted Bush roses by mail order throughout the year, this includes Climbing and English roses but excludes Standard Roses which would need collecting at this time of year.
-Alternatively you can order bare-root roses by telephone or off the website from June, to be supplied by mail order (including Standard Roses) in the Autumn, payment will not be taken from your account until a few days before dispatch.
+You can still to continue to order and receive container/potted Bush roses by mail order throughout the year, this includes Climbing and English roses but excludes Standard Roses.
+Alternatively, from July, you can order bare-root roses to be supplied by mail order (including Standard Roses) in the Autumn from November to March.

-Roses in the Garden (U.K), What needs doing!
+Roses in the Garden (U.K), What needs doing

 Keep newly planted roses watered until well established in the ground or container especially important during prolonged dry weather spells.

 Your roses will now be in active healthy growth and flowering or close to flowering, feed with a balanced rose feed like empathy afterplant rose feed if you have not already done so this spring and water in, if you've not had any heavy rain after a few days.